tomertir/falafel-stall-game/README.md

 # Falafel Stall Game

-A time-management cooking game written in Python, built as part of an Object-Oriented Programming course at Ben-Gurion University.
+A time-management cooking game written in Python, built as part of a Introduction to Computer Science in Pythoncourse at Ben-Gurion University.

 ## Overview